-Lynch stuck pretty much to the book when bringing Sailor & Lula to life.
-He fell in love with the characters which is why he wanted to make the film, it was always going to be Nicolas Cage and Laura Dern to play those roles in his mind as stated in this absolutely fascinating interview from 1990 here.
+Lynch stuck pretty much to the book when bringing Sailor and Lula to life.
+He fell in love with the characters which is why he wanted to make the film; it was always going to be Nicolas Cage and Laura Dern to play those roles in his mind as stated in this fascinating interview from 1990.
 There were some additions he made though, like making Sailor a small town rebel Elvis.
-Inspired by talking about Elvis and Marilyn Monroe whilst on set, he asked Cage to sing some songs, which he happily agreed to, and he did a great job too.
+Inspired by talking about Elvis and Marilyn Monroe while on set, he asked Cage to sing some songs, which he happily agreed to, and he did a great job too.
 It was Cage himself that asked to wear the snakeskin jacket—a symbol of his individuality and personal freedom.

 Lynch loved Sailor and Lula’s romance because it was real.
-He portrayed their relationship as larger than life because that is exactly how true love feels when you are in it.
-They are far from perfect individually but their flaws don’t matter to each other; together they are a storm.
+He portrayed their relationship as larger than life because that is precisely how true love feels when you are in it.
+They are far from perfect individually, but their flaws don’t matter to each other; together, they are a storm.

-Lula writhes like a cat on heat in the mere presence of Sailor, he makes her feel sexy and beautiful and everything she wants to be.
-She’s ditzy and may not be the brightest spark intellectually but emotionally she is very wise.
-She has great empathy for others, she worries about the effect of pollution on the planet, can’t bear the awful things she hears about on the news, and when she witnesses the girl in the accident die in her front of her she takes this as a bad omen for her and Sailor.
-Her concerns for others far outweigh those for herself, she has no self pity, she doesn’t dwell on the terrible things that have happened to her, she shares them matter of factly with her partner because she needs him to know everything and still love her.
-She would wait for a million years for her man, you just know she would have woken up every day of his two stints in prison just happy that she was one day closer to being with him again.
+Lula writhes like a cat on heat in the mere presence of Sailor—he makes her feel sexy and beautiful and everything she wants to be.
+She’s ditzy and may not be the brightest spark intellectually, but emotionally, she is very wise.
+She has great empathy for others, she worries about the effect of pollution on the planet, can’t bear the awful things she hears about on the news, and when she witnesses the girl in the accident die in her front of her, she takes this as a bad omen for her and Sailor.
+Her concerns for others far outweigh those for herself; she has no self-pity, she doesn’t dwell on the terrible things that have happened to her, she shares them matter of factly with her partner because she needs him to know everything and still love her.
+She would wait for a million years for her man; you know she would have woken up every day of his two stints in prison just happy that she was one day closer to being with him again.

-She may be young and a little naïve but when Sailor tells her about his sexual exploits with another woman she has the maturity to not get jealous; she can imagine herself in that scenario and it gets her ‘hotter than Georgia asphalt’.
-Her imagination will help her survive the traumatic sexual assault inflicted on her by the repuslive Bobby Peru (Willem Dafoe).
-Whilst it is happening she clicks her feet together like Dorothy – there’s no place like home”—but home isn’t with her mother in Cape Fear; no, her home is Sailor, and putting him in her mind during her ordeal will make her stretch out her fingers in orgasmic ecstasy.
+She may be young and a little naïve but when Sailor tells her about his sexual exploits with another woman she has the maturity not to get jealous; she can imagine herself in that scenario and it gets her “hotter than Georgia asphalt”.
+Her imagination will help her survive the traumatic sexual assault inflicted on her by the repulsive Bobby Peru (Willem Dafoe).
+While it is happening she clicks her feet together like Dorothy—“there’s no place like home”—but home isn’t with her mother in Cape Fear; no, her home is Sailor, and putting him in her mind during her ordeal will make her stretch out her fingers in orgasmic ecstasy.
 Her blazing passion for Sailor will get her through anything.

-It was Lula throughout who was haunted by the cackle of the Wicked Witch and we all assumed that if she was to be beaten it would be Sailor to do it but no, it is Lula that faces up to her and destroys her by pouring water over her picture.
-It will be Sailor who is visited by the Good Witch whilst he is knocked unconscious by a gang of thugs.
-It is then that he realises they truly have a shared dream, and that their love really is worth fighting for.
+It was Lula throughout who was haunted by the cackle of the Wicked Witch, and we all assumed that if she were to be beaten it would be Sailor to do it, but no, it is Lula that faces up to her and destroys her by pouring water over her picture.
+It will be Sailor who is visited by the Good Witch while he is knocked unconscious by a gang of thugs.
+It is then that he realises they truly have a shared dream, and that their love is worth fighting for.